Original Publish Date: Oct 23, 2017

 What are your options when moving your corporation into Ontario?

 When considering what you would like to do when you wish to move your business into Ontario or any other jurisdiction, there are basically two options.
-One, you can dissolve your existing corporation within the jurisdiction the corporation currently resides or two, you can continue your corporation out of the current jurisdiction and into Ontario.
+Either, you can continue the corporation into Ontario or you can file Articles of Dissolution to dissolve your existing corporation within the current jurisdiction the corporation and Incorporate in Ontario.

 When do individuals choose to dissolve instead of continue their existing corporation?

 When speaking with a wide range of clients on this issue, the debate is whether to move an existing corporation to Ontario or close down or dissolve the existing corporation and move to start a new corporation in Ontario.